Excited-State Quantum Chemistry on Qumode-Based Processors via Variational Quantum Deflation: Particle Number Enforcement

 \subsection{Mathematical Framework}

 In the Fock basis representation used by Dutta et al.,~\cite{dutta_simulating_2025} each basis state can be labeled by its Fock index.
 The total number of 1's (the Hamming weight) in the binary representation of the Fock index equals the number of electrons.
 By restricting the Hamiltonian to only couple states with identical Hamming weights, particle number conservation is ensured.
-While subspace methods are well known in general in quantum computing, this technique had not previously been applied to bosonic VQD.

-For $M$ total spin-orbitals encoded across the qumode register (where $M = N \log_2 d$ for $N$ qumodes of dimension $d$), the unrestricted Hilbert space has dimension $2^M$.
+For $M$ total spin orbitals encoded across the qumode register (where $M = N \log_2 d$ for $N$ qumodes of dimension $d$), the unrestricted Hilbert space has dimension $2^M$.
 Restricting to a fixed electron number $n_e$ reduces the dimension to the combinatorial expression